Fully qualified domain name (FQDN) of the Nexthink instance.

 Period, in hours, in which the Collector checks for new installed packages and updates and reports them.
 Allowed values range from 0 to 24:

-Favor IPv6 over IPv4 (or viceversa) for communicating with the Engine.
-When the DNS lookup of the name of the Engine resolves to both IPv6 and IPv4 addresses, prefer IPv6 when set to 1 and IPv4 when set to 0.
+Favor IPv6 over IPv4 (or viceversa) for communicating with the Nexthink instance.
+When the DNS lookup resolves to both IPv6 and IPv4 addresses, use IPv6 when set to 1 and IPv4 when set to 0.

 Enable the reporting of user logon events and user interactions in virtualized and embedded (kiosk mode) environments.
 Set to 1 to enable.